tinytronix/homeautomation/Software/Controller/README.md

 - an ACK or NAK in case of actor
 - lora data is handled exactly in the same manner

-Therefore the python scripts have to run in background permanently.<br>
+The python scripts have to run in background permanently.<br>
 The php modules under php/class contain the sensor/actor control logic including error handling, automatic reconnect and much more basic functionality.<br>